winimoid/Page-Translation/README.md

 See the YAML-README.md file for more informations on the yaml parser.

+There is a simple example in the index.html file to translate a web page in english, french and ewe.

 **DISCLAIMER**

 I try to deliver high quality products, but I do not guarantee that the product